 We compare both life-improving and life-saving interventions in terms of cost-effectiveness.
 In order for a lifesaving intervention to be more cost-effective, we (Founders Pledge) estimate that it must be able to save 1 under-5 life for $38,571.
 This is because our current bar for recommendation is to be more cost-effective than GiveDirectly: we estimate that GiveDirectly can double someone’s income for an approximate cost of $299, and we value ‘saving an under-5 life’ at 129 ‘income-doubling equivalents’ (new moral weights report forthcoming).
 Note that this is our lowest bar for recommendation, and we believe that there are much more cost-effective ways to save lives (e.g. the Malaria Consortium for ~$3408).
 This means that the following equation should be true to meet our cost-effectiveness bar;

 Data from Development Media International (DMI), who conduct mass media campaigns in LMIC, indicates that one of their trials reached 480,000 individuals (who stand to benefit from the intervention), at a cost of $3381381 in their first year.
 This is the start up costs plus the average annual operational costs (Kasteng et al. 2018; see pg.
 5).
-This is a cost of approximately $7 per intervention-relevant person (here, the parent of an under-5 YO or pregnant woman); note that similar organizations such as Family Empowerment Media (FEM) appear to be even more cost-effective in this regard ($0.17 per intervention-relevant person), but I use DMI’s estimate to be conservative.
+This is a cost of approximately $7 per intervention-relevant person (here, the parent of an under-5 YO or pregnant woman).
+Note that their cost per person is significantly lower when RCT costs are excluded (around £0.11; personal communication), but I use this $7 estimate to be highly conservative.
 So if we take DMI’s reach and cost to be typical for a similar program, this equation should be true in order for that program to meet our cost-effectiveness bar;

 This means that a behavior-change intervention is cost-effective if;